6 Creative Ideas for Shared Kids’ RoomsMarch 9, 2021

 Sometimes, using names in the decor can designate spaces that are “reserved” for an individual child, such as above his or her bed, in a reading nook, or above that child’s dresser.
 This is also another way to make each child feel special and like they have their own designated areas even within a shared space.

 These are just a few creative ideas for shared kids’ rooms that can help save space, create some privacy and separation, and make a unique living space for your children.
+These can also be used as inspiration for kid’s bedroom design ideas, whether it will be a shared room or not.
 If you’re ready to make your home design official and make it a reality, contact Custom Home Group at 717-284-4090!